>>SleepTight has extended a 2 for $97.90 offer to our readers. See button below for details<<

 To clarify, it’s not intended to be used by adults who have severe obstructive sleep apnea or central sleep apnea.
 As always, consult your doctor prior to using this or any other MAD to treat OSA.

-The company who produces this mouthpiece offers a 30 day trial where you pay $9.95 and they send you a mouthpiece.
-If the device doesn’t work, you are able to return it to the manufacturer and you will not be charged afterwards.
-If you decided to keep the SleepTight, your credit card will be billed for the full price of the product which is $77.95.
+The company who produces this mouthpiece offers a 30-day trial where you pay $9.95 and they send you a mouthpiece.
+If the device doesn’t work for you, you are able to return it to the manufacturer and you will not be charged afterward.

-To help promote their product, the folks at SleepTight were generous enough to offer SnoringMouthpieceGuide.com readers a Buy 1, Get 1 deal when purchasing from the button provided below.
+To help promote their product, the folks at SleepTight were generous enough to offer SnoringMouthpieceGuide.com readers a 2/ $97.90 deal when purchasing from the button provided below.
 Please keep in mind, this deal is only available through our website and nowhere else on the internet.

-Use the button below to receive an exclusive Buy 1 Get 1 offer from SleepTight
+Use the button below to receive an exclusive 2 for $97.90 offer from SleepTight

 I recently tested out the SleepTight for 8 nights to measure its performance and compare it to other mouthpieces that I have tested in the past.
 I’ll begin by discussing the process of fitting this device.